-Last Updated on 05/11/2023 by Glynn Willard
+Last Updated on 04/09/2024 by Glynn Willard

 After living in our travel trailer for close to two years and doing all our own maintenance, we developed a list for you to use to help prepare you for managing your new RV.

-Our first question… where do we begin???
+Our and many first-time RV owners first question was where do we begin???

-How Should You Use This List?
+How Should New RV Owners Use This List?

-Go through each section and check off the boxes as you go.
-Some you’ll complete in five minutes, other may take several hours.
-So be prepared to spend several days getting to know your new travel trailer, fifth wheel or motorhome.
+So be prepared to spend several days getting to know your new travel trailer, fifth wheel, campervan, class A or class C motorhome.

-Getting Started With Your New RV
+Getting Started With The First Steps For Your New RV

 Read The Manual

 I suggest also taking notes in the margins and highlighting important aspects.
-It’s also nice to sit down and read the manual thoroughly after spending the day with the new RV.

 Plug Your RV Into Shore Power.